n8n-io/n8n-docs/docs/code/cookbook/http-node/pagination.md

 1. Set the HTTP Request Method to **POST**
 1. Set **Pagination Mode** to **Update a Parameter in Each Request**.
 1. Select **Body** in the **Type** parameter.
 1. Enter the **Name** of the body parameter.
-This depends on the API you are using. `page` is a common key name.
+This depends on the API you're using. `page` is a common key name.
 1. Hover over **Value** and toggle **Expression** on.
 1. Enter `{{ $pageCount + 1 }}`